 Job-hunting in France

-Nr.
-1 mistake to make: Do not send in a typed application letter!
+Do not send in a typed application letter!
 The French use graphology as a means of selection in the application process.
-So type your CV but handwrite you application letter.
+This means that you should type your CV but handwrite you application letter.

 Newspapers are a main source of job adverts;

 - Le Figaro on Monday

 - Le Monde's Initiative supplement on Wednesday

 - Le Figaro and France Soir for technical jobs